neondatabase/website/content/docs/get-started-with-neon/production-readiness.md

 ## Scale with read replicas

-**Add read-only computes to achieve instant scale.**
+**Add read replicas to achieve instant scale.**

-Neon supports read replicas that let you instantly scale your application by offloading read-only workloads to independent read-only compute instances that access the same data as your read-write compute.
+Neon supports read replicas that let you instantly scale your application by offloading read-only workloads from your primary read-write compute.

 Create a read replica with the Neon CLI: